 Only nine studies were of high enough quality to meet inclusion criteria, and the studies showed conflicting results.
 Salt restriction is one of the most commonly accepted “truths” in cardiology, and yet there are only nine conflicting studies to support it.
 That truly is surprising.

 While this does not prove salt is unimportant in heart failure or hypertension, it does emphasize the importance of understanding the strength of evidence behind recommendations.

 The counter argument is that the strength of evidence does not matter as there is no harm from salt restriction, and all cardiologists have anecdotal evidence of someone who had a high salt meal and ended up in the hospital with a heart failure exacerbation.
 While anecdotal experience is important, it does confuse our recommendations for general populations.
 That is where we need more extensive research.

 Other potential harms are that restricting sodium may divert attention from more effective interventions such as increasing natural potassium containing foods (i.e. real food vegetables) and avoiding processed foods and simple carbohydrates.
 Last, it is really hard to restrict sodium to less than 1.5 grams per day.
-Most people cannot maintain it.
-It sets people up for failure, which can be demoralizing and cause people to give up.
+Many if not most people cannot maintain it.
+It might set people up for failure, which may be demoralizing and cause people to give up.

 As there is a real world cost to restricting sodium, we should be confident that the science backs the recommendation.
-Unfortunately, that does not appear to be the case.
-Instead of falsely restricting salt equally for all individuals, we should focus on promoting eating patterns that we can maintain for the long term.
+Unfortunately, questions seem to remain.
+Instead of necessarily restricting salt equally for all individuals, we may want to focus on promoting eating patterns that we can maintain for the long term.
 Focus on real foods first, and then address the specific salt and macro components for each individual.